-As a conscientious hunter who uses everything but the quack on a duck, I sometimes find myself with a surfeit of giblets: livers, hearts, and especially gizzards.
+As a conscientious hunter who uses everything but the quack on a duck, I sometimes find myself with a lot of giblets: livers, hearts, and especially gizzards.
 Gizzards, especially.
-They are persnickety to clean, but a gorgeous when you do — they’re a rich, deep burgundy that looks like a fine wine.
+They are persnickety to clean, but are gorgeous when you do — they’re a rich, deep burgundy that looks like a fine wine.
 Gizzards are just meat, so they shouldn’t be too scary.

 But they are tough.
 That’s why they are perfect candidates for the grinder.
 And what better to make than sausages?
-I came up with this sausage recipe to stuff some duck necks — you heard me right: Duck necks make great sausage casings.
-More on that topic here.
+I came up with this sausage recipe to stuff some duck necks (Duck necks make great sausage casings.)
 But the giblet sausage filling is surprisingly tasty.
-It is definitely minerally, and a bit irony if you use a lot of hearts.
+It is definitely minerally, and a bit iron-y if you use a lot of hearts.
 If you focus on gizzards this will taste a lot more like a regular duck sausage.

 This recipe does not make a ton of sausage, as it is designed for giblets and other ducky bits.
 You will want to supplement it with meat from shot-up ducks that can’t be properly roasted.
 If you are not a hunter, just use store-bought duck meat in this recipe; it will still be good.

 Makes enough for 4-6 sausage links (recipe can be scaled up)

 - 1/2 pound assorted duck giblets (gizzards, livers, hearts)

 - 1/4 pound pork fat